camunda-community-hub/spring-zeebe/README.md

 ## Configuring Camunda 8 connection

-The default properties for setting up all connection details are hidden in spring profiles.
-Each connection mode has a spring profile that will make your life easier.
+The default properties for setting up all connection details are hidden in modes.
+Each connection mode has meaningful defaults that will make your life easier.

 >Zeebe will now also be configured with an URL (`http://localhost:26500` instead of `localhost:26500` + plaintext connection flag)